mantidproject/mantid/dev-docs/source/PythonVSCppAlgorithms.rst

 The easiest way to extend Mantid, and possibly the best starting place for any improvements, is a python script.
 Mantid provides a very high level of scriptable control, including plotting and visualisation as well as the execution of core routines.
 The scripting manual for Mantid provides an overview of the possibilities offered for scripting, including automatic generation via the graphical user interface for Mantid.

-Algorithms and Workspaces are core concepts in Mantid.
+:ref:`Algorithms <Algorithm>` and :ref:`workspaces <Workspace>` are core concepts in Mantid.
 Generally, an Algorithm does something based on input workspaces, either to create a new one from the results, or to modify the input in-place.
 One reason to create an Algorithm, is because you have a script containing a well-defined and useful procedure, that you would like to share with a wider audience.
 It usually requires a low amount of effort to adapt a python script into one or more Python Algorithms.

 Core Mantid Algorithms as well as some user defined Algorithms, are generally written in C++.
 There are a number of advantages to doing this (which are covered later), but also some serious disadvantages.
 When thinking about writing new functionality against Mantid, C++ does not need to be the default option.